takamura-research/PRISM/README.md

 brew list --cask | grep lm-studio
 ```

+> **Version used in this study:** The experiments reported in the manuscript were conducted using LM Studio version X.X.X.

 ### System requirements

 For macOS, LM Studio supports Apple Silicon Macs.
 Please refer to the official LM Studio documentation for the latest system requirements:

 **https://lmstudio.ai/docs/app/system-requirements**

 ## Reproducing the Evaluation